Eyelid Surgery Ft Lauderdale

 - Plan for someone to be with you for 24 hours after surgery.

-- You will recieve a call from our Anesthesia Provider the day before surgery to go over your medications and discuss details about your anesthesia.
+- Our Anesthesia Provider will call you the day before surgery.
+They will go over your medications and discuss details about your anesthesia.

 - Use antibacterial soap when showering the day before surgery.

-- Remove any piercings or jewelry you may have before coming in for the procedure.
+- Remove any piercings or jewelry you have before coming in for the procedure.

 What to expect the day of surgery